 - Ventura County

-- San Francisco Bay Area (including Alameda, Contra Costa, Marin, Napa, San Francisco, San Mateo, Santa Clara, Solano, and Sonoma Counties)
+- San Francisco Bay Area (including Alameda, Contra Costa, Marin, San Francisco, San Mateo, and Santa Clara Counties)

-- Adams, Arapahoe, Boulder, Broomfield, Clear Creek, Denver, Douglas, Gilpin, Grand, Jackson, Jefferson, Larimer, Summit, Park, and Weld Counties
+- Front Range Counties (including Adams, Arapahoe, Boulder, Broomfield, Clear Creek, Denver, Douglas, Gilpin, Grand, Jackson, Jefferson, Larimer, Park, Summit, and Weld)

 - Jefferson County

 - Essex, Middlesex, Norfolk, and Suffolk Counties